roger-29/dat110-project2/README.md

 # DAT110 Project 2

 The second student project in the DAT110 subject.
 Gradle is used for dependency management and building.
+Task overview can be found [here](https://github.com/selabhvl/dat110public/blob/master/week8/week8.md).

 ## Information